4/29/2025

 Chief Financial Officer and President, Global Development

-Yeah, I think for the second quarter, it's the same story just with a little bit of, you know, I don't know, idiosyncratic is the right way to say it, some timing issues in the second quarter, largely driven by the impact of the Easter shift, right?
-So I think the way to think about the segment is group will continue to lead, business transient will be next, and then we expect leisure conditions in the near term, given the uncertainty to remain softer.
-I think as you think about domestic versus international, I would think about domestic, which is, you know, still the large driver of the outcome being about the same as the guidance being roughly flat, and then the international parts of the business in line with what we've said, right?
-So, you know, Europe a little bit better, Middle East better than Europe, a pack X, China positive and China a little bit negative.
+Yeah, I think for the second quarter, it's the same story, just with a little bit of, you know, I don't know if idiosyncratic is the right way to say it.
+Some timing issues in the second quarter, largely driven by the impact of the Easter shift.
+So I think the way to think about this segment is group will continue to lead, business transient will be next, and then we expect leisure conditions in the near term, given the uncertainty, to remain softer.
+I think as you think about domestic versus international, I would think about domestic, which is still the large driver of the outcome, being about the same as the guidance, being roughly flat, and then the international parts of the business in line with what we've said.
+So Europe a little bit better, Middle East better than Europe, APAC X, China positive and China a little bit negative.
 I think it's just the same story, just a little bit more muted because of the calendar shift.

 speaker